ryanvgates/ReadingList/README.md

 * The Lean Startup by Eric Ries
 * Color of Man by Robert Cohen
 * The Structure of Scientific Revolutions by Thomas S. Kuhn
+* The Manager's Path: A Guide for Tech Leaders Navigating Growth and Change by Camille Fournier